SHK2805/Red-Wine-Quality-Prediction/README.md

 * Go to the home page to give input values for the model at http://127.0.0.1:5000
 * Click on the **predict** button to get the prediction.
 This will navigate to the result page http://127.0.0.1:5000/result

+#### Clean
+* To delete the artifacts, logs and mlflow folders run the code in **clean.py**

+### Explanation
+* The project is a template for a Machine Learning project.
+* The implementation is done in the **components** package
+* The data ingestion pipeline downloads the zipfile and extracts the csv
+* The data validation pipeline validates the data features using the schema.yaml file
+* The data transformation pipeline performs the data cleaning and feature engineering.
+Does the train test split and saves the train and test data into csv files
+* The model training pipeline gets the train and test data from csv, trains the model using the train data and saves the model in the artifacts folder
+* The model evaluation pipeline evaluates the model using the test data it gets from the csv and saves the metrics in the artifacts folder ad mlflow

 ### ML Pipeline
 * The ML pipeline is a sequence of steps that are executed in order to build, train, evaluate, and deploy a machine learning model.
 * Below are the steps in the ML pipeline: